Managing my own values

 Contact notes

-I sometimes write and contribute under pseudonyms, both in finance and in areas related to degenerative diseases, in the hope of making life a little easier for others.
+I sometimes write under pseudonyms — both in finance and in areas related to degenerative diseases — hoping to make life a little easier for others.

-I may respond to messages where there is clear mutual benefit.
+I respond when there is clear mutual value in the exchange.

 Write to me